 Saying that you are a [insert bland job title here] turns you into a commodity.
 The truth is, you are not just a "Consultant," you are Strategic Business Mastermind or a Visionary Management Architect.
 You are different in at least one very distinct way.

 Don’t be afraid to use adjectives here, they are your friends.

-Pro Tip: If you’ve taken the Fascination Advantage® assessment, find your 5 Specialty Adjectives inside your Complete profile.
+Pro Tip: If you’ve taken the Fascinate® test, find your 5 Specialty Adjectives inside your profile.
 These words give you a big head start in differentiating yourself from others.
-If you haven’t taken the assessment yet, you can get a taste at how you add value right here.
+If you haven’t taken the test yet, you can get a taste at how you add value right here.

 STEP 2: EXPLAIN HOW YOU ADD DISTINCT VALUE